clubcleaver/gomon/README.md

 # GOMON

-## Directory Watcher and Live Server :: Similar to NODEMON, But can work with any platform.
+## Directory and File Watcher && Live Server :: Similar to NODEMON, But can work with any platform.
-### You can start any Process and watch any Directroy.
+### You can watch any Directroy and keep any Process Alive.
 Enjoy!!
 ## Features:
 * You can use with any platform like Nodejs, Golang, Python etc.
 * Run any command and Watch any directory.